official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

-33. There were differences of view within the UK Government about the benefits of in-country inspections, based on a concern that they could hand the initiative to Saddam Hussein without offering any substantive gains.17
+33. There were differences of view within the UK Government about the benefits of in-country inspections, based on a concern that they could hand the initiative to Saddam Hussein without offering any substantive gains.[^17]

-34. The stated position of the UK Government in February 2001 was that containment had been broadly successful.18
+34. The stated position of the UK Government in February 2001 was that containment had been broadly successful.[^18]

-15 Letter Barrow to Sawers, 15 December 2000, ‘Iraq’.
+[^15]: Letter Barrow to Sawers, 15 December 2000, ‘Iraq’.
-16 JIC Assessment, 14 February 2001, ‘Iraq: Economic Sanctions Eroding’.
+[^16]: JIC Assessment, 14 February 2001, ‘Iraq: Economic Sanctions Eroding’.
-17 Minute McKane to Sawers, 15 February 2001 attaching Note, ‘Iraq’.
+[^17]: Minute McKane to Sawers, 15 February 2001 attaching Note, ‘Iraq’.
-18 House of Commons, Official Report, 26 February 2001, column 620.
+[^18]: House of Commons, Official Report, 26 February 2001, column 620.

 318

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

-35. When Mr Blair met President Bush at Camp David in late February 2001, the US and UK agreed on the need for a policy which was more widely supported in the Middle East region.19 Mr Blair had concluded that public presentation needed to be improved.
+35. When Mr Blair met President Bush at Camp David in late February 2001, the US and UK agreed on the need for a policy which was more widely supported in the Middle East region.[^19] Mr Blair had concluded that public presentation needed to be improved.
 He suggested that the approach should be presented as a “deal” comprising four elements: